Yup, Time For Another Real Estate Rant

 When it comes to first impressions and curb appeal, I can always tell a Flipper's House by the presence of one of these doors.
 Like the rest of the materials I'll inevitably see once I cross the threshold, these renovators did their one-stop shopping at a Big Box Store and picked up all sorts of atrocities.
 Given the Flipper's frequent lack of taste and decency, these doors often lack even a lick of paint.
 Instead they showcase the door's pressed-metal flat grey finish with inset plastic frame holding some 'bejewelled' pressed-glass pattern that simultaneously assaults the eyes while disrespecting the property's original architectural merit.
 I call this cringe-worthy.

 If you have a door like this, please fill in the screw holes, paint the frame and trim satin black, add a simple quality handle, and place an enormous topiary tree beside it to distract the eye.
+For a few bucks and a couple of hours of your time, it will make the best of a bad situation.

 Do you agree?